The Thoughts of Painted People

 7. Julio

 "Look, boys!
-A sack of silver pennies.
-I've got more money than the whole fucking army!"
+A sack of silver pieces.
+I've got more money than the whole damned army!"

 8. Sergeant Bruno Lopez